Frequently Asked Questions

 We suggest that coaches enquire with the local hotels outside the village regarding any parking opportunities for the festival.

-Please exercise common sense and keep an eye on children/other vulnerable members of your party who may need help keeping safe
+Please exercise common sense and keep an eye on children/other vulnerable members of your party who may need help keeping safe.

 Please note that children are the responsibility of their parents/guardians during the festival.
+Due to the high traffic volume, please don’t let children cross the roads without a responsible adult.

 Where are the Scarecrows?
 Where can I find a Scarecrow Map?